om-mani-padme-hum/ezobjects-mysql/README.md

  */
 console.log(ezobjects.instanceOf(userAccount, `DatabaseRecord`));

-/** Let's use a self-executing async wrapper so we can await results */ (async () => {
+/** Let's use a self-executing async function so we can await results */ (async () => {
   try {
     /** Create `user_accounts` table if it doesn`t already exist */